nerfstudio-project/viser/_sources/development.md.txt

 **Launching client.**

-To launch the client, we can then simply run
+To launch the client, we can run:

 ```
 cd ~/viser/viser/client